 - Choleric: Goro (driven and capable, but can overbearing and inflexible).

 - Melancholic: Mori (careful and inventive, well-adusted, but still stuggles with overcoming failures).

 - Leuquine: Kili (thoughtful and caring, but tends to avoid confrontation until she explodes).

 - Phlegmatic: Aki (calm and compassionate, but almost exclusively reactionary).

 - The Fourth Wall Will Not Protect You: A demon devours Mori's life story (taking on her appearance in the process) and watches her sink into oblivion.
-Then it turns to the reader and starts addressing them, saying that by doing this it's attacking everyone who ever had the idea of "Mori" in every universe, including the readers of this very webcomic, and that it's got accomplices hiding and breeding inside people.
+Then it turns to the readers and starts addressing them, saying that by doing this it's attacking everyone who ever had the idea of "Mori" in every universe, including the readers of this very webcomic, and that it's got accomplices hiding and breeding inside people.